simdjson/simdjson/doc/implementation-selection.md

 (haswell, westmere and fallback), on ARM it will include 2 (arm64 and fallback), and on PPC it will include 2 (ppc64 and fallback).

-If you know more about where you're going to run and want to save the space, you can disable any of these implementations at compile time with `-DSIMDJSON_IMPLEMENTATION_X=0` (where X is ICELAKE, HASWELL, WESTMERE, ARM64, PPC64 and FALLBACK).
+If you know more about where you're going to run and want to save the space, you can disable any of these implementations at compile time with `-DSIMDJSON_IMPLEMENTATION_X=0` (where X is ICELAKE, SKYLAKE, HASWELL, WESTMERE, ARM64, PPC64 and FALLBACK).

 The simdjson library automatically sets header flags for each implementation as it compiles; there